• Nav Social Menu

 holiday-candy-sled Glue on more layers of chocolate bars.
 A hint I always gave to my students when they made them.
 First, make sure to use only wrapped candy – check the wrappers to make sure there aren’t any holes or tears.
 Then use only a little bit of the glue.
 Just apply the smallest amount you can to get it to hold so that it’s not seeping out everywhere and possibly into the candy.
 If you follow those tips, the recipient will be able to take the candy sled apart and eat the candy!

-Christmas-candy-sled-final-1 holiday-candy-sled-final-2
+Christmas-candy-sled-final-1

-Final steps are to tie the ribbon around the stack of chocolates – this looks pretty and adds more security to your creation.
+Final steps are to tie the ribbon around the stack of chocolates.
+This looks pretty and adds more security to your creation.
 I like to add a chocolate Santa Claus to the front of the sleigh.
 Some of my students would even create little ribbon reins for him to hold!
 That’s it.
 You are all set to give your gift to your favourite person!

 Next Post: Freezing Time and Preserving Memories »